-Fisher, a Democrat, was the representative for Texas's 21st congressional district from 1943 to 1974.
+Fisher was the representative for Texas’s 21st congressional district and was a Democrat.
+He served from 1943 to 1974.

 Fisher is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Fisher sponsored and cosponsored.
 See full analysis methodology.

 Fisher was the primary sponsor of 2 bills that were enacted: